-Constituent Positive Samples MCL MCLG Possible Source Total Coliform 1 >5%/Month 0 Human and animal fecal wastes; naturally present in the environment.

-\LCWS typically submits 25 samples per month for Coliform testing.
-An MCL violation occurs when two (2) or more samples are Coliform positive in a single month or more than 5% of samples if 40 or more samples are collected in a single month.
+Regulated in the Distribution System Constituent Highest Monthly Number of Positive Samples MCL MCLG Possible Source Total Coliform э >5%/Month Ð Human and animal fecal wastes; naturally present in the environment.
+LCWS typically submits 30 samples per month for Collform testing.
+An MCL violation occurs when two (2) or more samples are Coliform positive in a single month or m ore than 5% of samples if 40 or more are collected in a single month.

-Constituent Average Minimum Maximum MCL MCLG Source Chloramine (ppm) 2.77 0.82 4.0 4.0 <4.0 Disinfectant used to control microbes.
-Chloramine residuals are collected in the distribution system daily.

-Constituent Average of All Quarterly Samples Range of Detected Levels MCL MCLG Possible Source Total Byproduct of drinking water Trihalomethanes (ppb) 62.5 49-98 80 0 chlorination.
-MCL of 80 ppb is viola ted when the avera ge of four (4) consec utive qu arterly samp les exceeds 80.
-Total Byproduct of drinking water Haloacetic Acids (ppb) 42 29-65 60 0 chlorination.
+Constituent Chloramiae (ppm) Average 2.50 Minimum 0.66 Maximum 3.49 MCL 4.0 MCLG <4.0 Source Disintectant used to control microbes.
+Chioramine residuals Chioramine residuals are collected in the distribution system daily.
+Constituent Average of all Quarterly Samples Range of Detected Levels MCL MCLG Possible Source Total Tribalomethanes (ppb) 54.46 39.3-92.3 80 0 Byproduct of drinking water chlorination.
+MCL of 80 ppb is viol ated when the average of of four (4) cor secutive quarterly sample: s exceeds 80, Nitrates 0 0.100-0.102 Total Haloacelic Acids (ppb) 30.35 1.10-48.3 60 Byproduct of drinking water chlorination